Prompt Rules

 Secret and Key Entity

-Detect supported sensitive credentials like API keys, encryption keys, etc.
+Detect sensitive credentials such as API keys and encryption keys.

 You can add individual rules for each supported secret type, as described in Detectors with multiple rules, and apply an action to each rule: